petergelatt/petergelatt/README.md

 - 👋 Hi, I’m @petergelatt
 - 👀 I’m interested in software engineering and web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on beginner projects in python
+- 💞️ I’m looking to collaborate on beginner projects in Javascript
 - 📫 How to reach me petergelatt@gmail.com

 <!---